 This morning we drive up Mt Fuji to the Fifth Station, where, weather permitting, we can enjoy spectacular views of the snow-capped peak.
 A gentle stroll will allow us to identify some of the native flora of this region.

 In Kawaguchiko we will visit the Itchiku Kubota Art Museum.
 When the artist Itchiku Kubota was young, he encountered an example of ‘Tsujigahana’ at the Tokyo National Museum.
 ‘Tsujigahana’ was a technique used in dying kimonos during the 15th and 16th century, an art that was later lost.
 Kubota-san revived the art and created a series of kimonos decorated with mountain landscapes in all four seasons and Mount Fuji.
 These kimonos are displayed in a breathtaking setting.
-The main building is a pyramid-shaped structure supported by sixteen hiba (cypress) beams more than 1,000 years old.
-Other parts of the museum, displaying an antique glass bead collection, are constructed of Ryukyu limestone.
+The main building is a pyramid-shaped structure supported by sixteen hiba (cypress) beams more than 1000 years old.
+Other parts of the museum are constructed of Ryukyu limestone.
 The museum’s unique architecture is set against a lovely garden and red pine forest.

 Today we drive out of Matsumoto and head to the Kiso Valley for a taste of how Japan looked prior to urbanisation.
 Developed by Shogun Tokugawa Ieyasu as one of the five main highways linking his capital Edo (Tokyo) with the rest of Japan, the valley contains eleven post towns and some of them have been preserved as a virtual museum of the feudal past.

 Our final visit for the day is to the Nagiso Town Museum.
 Opened in 1995, the Museum has three divisions: Tsumago Post Town Honjin, a sub-honjin, and a history museum.
-(A honjin is a temporary residence for a lord or dignitary to stay in when traveling to and from the shogunate capital of Edo.)
+(A honjin is a temporary residence for a lord or dignitary to stay in when travelling to and from the shogunate capital of Edo.)
 The present building of the subhonjin was built in 1878 utilising Japanese cypress throughout, a type of wood proscribed for ordinary construction during the Edo period (1600-1868).
 The History Museum contains historical materials of Nagiso Town and history of the trust organisation dedicated to the preservation of historic towns, villages, and neighbourhoods.
-From here we return to Matsumoto, where you can explore the city on your own and enjoy dinner at a traditional restaurant.
 (Overnight Matsumoto) B

 Kanazawa - 1 night